hkiang01/diffusion-bot/README.md

 The whole code base is extensible.
 If you implement another subclass of `Model`:
 - the API automatically adds it as another model able to be used in the dropdown of `/docs`
-- the tests in `./api/tests/models/model_test.py` is automacially parameterized such that you can run `predict()` in the debugger without any additional code
+- the tests in `./api/tests/models/model_test.py` are automacially parameterized such that you can run `predict()` in the debugger without any additional code

 [Stable Diffusion XL 1.0]: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/blob/ffd13a1d2ed00b2bbcf5d78c2a347313a3b556c8/README.md#sd-xl-10-base-model-card
 [Install the NVIDIA Container Toolkit]: https://github.com/devcontainers/features/tree/f90cb26c7f15659f3e2be8061295997df2bb76cc/src/nvidia-cuda#install-the-nvidia-container-toolkit